Contact us!

 Danella García

 She is a proud mom of Lucas and Noah.
 The most rewarding experience in her life has been raising her children and learning from them.
-She loves the philosophy of OWP and appreciates collaborating with parents and colleagues to best support children.
+She loves the philosophy of OWP, and appreciates collaborating with parents and colleagues in order to best support each child.

 During her spare time, Danella loves dancing and watching movies with her family.